pen-lang/pen/doc/src/references/language/packages.md

 Each package has its configuration file named `pen.json` in a [JSON](https://www.json.org/json-en.html) format at its top directory.
 The JSON file has a single field named `dependencies` specifying package names and URLs to their locations.

-Package URLs have different protocols depending on where they are located.
+Package URLs have different protocol schemes depending on where they are located.

 - Git repositories: `git`
 - Directories on file systems: `file`